pantheon-systems/documentation/source/_docs/debug-slow-performance.md

 Both Drupal and WordPress rely on running regular maintenance tasks via a cron system that usually gets executed at the end of a request.
 The user is thus forced to wait for the cron to finish before they can actually see the page.
 Depending on what the cron is doing, this can be a short or extremely long wait (e.g. if the cron is calling external services to import content).
 As you can imagine, this is not desirable.

-For Drupal sites, Pantheon executes the cron every hour via drush regardless of the site's cron settings.
+For Drupal sites, Pantheon executes the cron every hour via Drush regardless of the site's cron settings.
 There are various other configuration schemes you can use, as described in [Cron for Drupal](/docs/drupal-cron/).

 This functionality doesn't exist for WordPress sites, but there are a multitude of different configuration options available that allow for more flexibility when configuring cron.
 The entire list of options can be found in [Cron for WordPress](/docs/wordpress-cron/).